jcraigk/kudochest/README.md

 # Installation

-If you want to install KarmaChest into your organization's Slack or Discord team, you must setup a Slack App (or Discord App) at the third party and host this Rails app and its dependencies on a web server you control.
-Follow the [Installation Instructions](https://github.com/jcraigk/karmachest/wiki/Installation) to proceed.
+To install KarmaChest into your organization's Slack or Discord workspace, you must host this Rails repo on a web server you control and configure the Slack or Discord App at the third party website.

+See the [Installation Instructions](https://github.com/jcraigk/karmachest/wiki/Installation) for more detail.

 # Development Setup

-For Slack and OAuth callbacks, a tunneling service such as [ngrok](https://ngrok.com/) is recommended to expose your local server publicly.

 For local development, start by reading the [Installation Instructions](https://github.com/jcraigk/karmachest/wiki/Installation).
 Note that you will only need certain portions of what is described there, depending on your specific area of development.

+For Slack and OAuth callbacks, a tunneling service such as [ngrok](https://ngrok.com/) is recommended to expose your local server publicly via SSL.

 You'll want to setup a dedicated workspace and App in Slack/Discord specifically for KarmaChest development.
-Do not use your organization's production workspace to develop against.
+Do not use your organization's production workspace or App to develop against.

+If you're working on response images and running Sidekiq in Docker, you'll need to configure a local storage location in `docker-compose.yml` to map to `/storage` in the `sidekiq` container.

 ## Run the App Components